 - Owing to the technical complexity involved in maintaining ageing wells and developing horizontal drilling, global demand for snubbing units is set to increase in the medium and long terms, unless dedicated work-over rigs become more cost efficient

-Owing to the relatively low entry barriers and simple technology, the market is very competitive with a large amount of players, of various sizes, fragmented around the world and across the value chain.
+Owing to the relatively low entry barriers and simple technology, the market is very competitive with a fiarly large number of players, of various sizes, fragmented around the world and across the value chain.
 While some companies are fully integrated to provide the whole spectrum of well intervention services, others are likely to specialise in small segments of it on a regional basis.

-Second half of 2017, in the GCC, there are around 5 snubbing units available from : Cudd Energy Services, Halliburton, Nordic Gulf, ISS-SNUB and Superior Energy.
+As of early 2018, in the GCC, there are around 5 snubbing units available from : Cudd Energy Services, Halliburton, Nordic Gulf, ISS-SNUB and Superior Energy.

 The regional market for snubbing services is competitive with relatively large number of players, accessible technology and available to all, with power within the buyers.
 One of the key characteristics of the market in the Middle East is availability of the units locally.
 High mobilization fees make some service providers less competitive.